Jeffrey2659/DrawingGator/README.md

 **Serial Communication**
 - The buffer is immediately filled with data and does not wait for the "okay" responses from the microcontroller

+**Simulation Output**
+- In some tested files there seems to be a "pen not lifted" and it drags the line when it draws.